 The responsibilities of graduate assistantships and the performance evaluation method should be provided in writing to the student by the immediate supervisor at the beginning of the assistantship.
+An appeal process is available for students in graduate assistantships who assert they have not been fairly evaluated.

 The faculty or staff member who supervises the work of the student holding the graduate assistantship must conduct a written evaluation of the student’s performance at least once a year and provide a copy to the student and to the chair/director of the program or department for placement in the student’s file.
 This evaluation is separate from the annual review of student academic progress and should take the following criteria into account: